ooples/pine_script_docs/source/concepts/Repainting.rst

 Other types of behavior referred to as *repainting* include:

 - Plotting with a negative offset on past bars.
-- Values recalculating differently on historical bars vs elapsed realtime bars.
-  This can be caused by the fact that exchanges/brokers will sometimes make what are usually small adjustments to bar prices when generating the historical data prices for newly elapsed realtime bars.
 - Using `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__
   without the proper adjustments to ensure that it does not return higher timeframe data that fluctuates on realtime bars, due to the fact that the current higher timeframe has not completed.